Works are progressing well and expected to be completed by late June. We thank you for your patience and understanding during construction.

-There are 142 trees that will need to be removed to ensure roadside hazards are no longer present and to provide better sight lines.
+The project involved the removal of 142 trees to ensure roadside hazards are no longer present and to provide better sight lines.

 The environmental assessment identified species that could be impacted by the works including the Swift Parrot and Box Ironbark trees.
 Some of the species identified are protected by federal legislation and a referral was made to the Australian Government in late 2016.
 The Australian Government reviewed the case and approved the removal of the trees.

-To comply with the approval conditions, work will commence in January 2019.
-This will allow us to avoid the migration period of the Swift Parrot and reduce risk to the species while allowing for transfer of vegetation to the nearby bushland reserve.
+To comply with the approval conditions, work commenced in March 2019.
+This allowed us to avoid the migration period of the Swift Parrot and reduce risk to the species while allowing for transfer of vegetation to the nearby bushland reserve.

-Tree species include a combination of grey, yellow and red box gum and one red river gum.
-The trees differ in size and include:
+Tree species included a combination of grey, yellow and red box gum and one red river gum.
+The trees differed in size and included: